Home \ Bennett Employees Explore a New Technology Training Solution

+Randall Vernon, vice president of safety at Bennett International Group, said that safety is Bennett’s number one priority.
 “We are always looking at different options that focus on safety and make us safer as a company,” Vernon said.

 L-3 representatives said they are already helping a large number of transportation companies improve their accident stats with this training technology.
 They are also looking to improve the technology with the use of Google Maps, and in the future, drivers will be able to simulate their actual routes so they can anticipate and overcome challenges before they hit the road.

 Today, we honor our 2023 Drivers & Women of Excellence award recipients.
 We value our drivers/employees and take pride in celebrating them during our annual Drivers Appreciation event.
 2023 has been an extraordinary year and these women have performed with the highest levels of professionalism and represent the best in the industry.
 Please take a few moments to watch as Marcia Taylor, CEO of Bennett Family of Companies presents the winners with their awards in a virtual format.